-At Ashurst Wood we use a Maths Mastery approach to teaching maths.
+At Ashurst Wood Primary we take a maths mastery approach to delivering our maths curriculum.

 How can I help my Child at home?

 As with reading, try to make Maths as much fun as possible - games, puzzles and jigsaws are a great way to start.
 It is also important to show how we use maths skills in our everyday lives and to involve your child in this.

 Identifying problems and solving them can also help your child develop mathematical skills.
 If you see him or her puzzling over something, talk about the problem and try to work out the solution together.

 Don't shy away from Maths if you didn't like it at School.
 Try to find new ways to enjoy the subject with your child.

 Tips for helping your child to enjoy Maths: point out the different shapes to be found around your home, take your child shopping and talk about the quantities of anything you buy to your child handle money and work out how much things cost look together for numbers on street signs and car registration plates.